Biju Patnaik: Role in national administration

-Patnaik had a political relationship with Indira Gandhi who took over the Congress Party in 1967.
+Patnaik had a political relationship with Indira Gandhi, who took over the Congress Party in 1967.
 However, they clashed in 1969 over the presidential election.
-He left the Congress and formed a regional party—the Utkal Congress.His party won several seats in the 1971 assembly election.
-Patnaik then re-established contact with his old friend Jayaprakash Narayan and joined the JP movement as it gained support in 1974.
-When the Emergency was declared in 1975, Biju Patnaik was one of the first to be arrested along with other opposition leaders.
+He left the Congress and formed a regional party—the Utkal Congress.
+His party won several seats in the 1971 assembly election.
+Patnaik then re-established contact with his old friend Jayaprakash Narayan (whom he knew from his WW2 days) and joined the JP movement as it gained support in 1974.
+When the Emergency was declared in 1975, Patnaik was one of the first to be arrested, along with other opposition leaders.
 He was released in 1977.

 Later, in the same year, he was elected to the Lok Sabha for the first time from Kendrapara and became Union minister for steel and mines in both the Morarji Desai and the Charan Singh governments until 1979.
 He was re-elected to the Lok Sabha again in 1980 and 1984 from Kendrapara as Janata Party candidate despite the Congress wave in 1984 following Indira Gandhi's death.
-With the Congress defeat in 1989, he returned to active politics after the Congress defeat in 1989.
+He returned to active politics after the Congress defeat in 1989.
 He supported V. P. Singh during the period leading to Singh’s term as Prime Minister, chose to go back to Odisha, and prepared for the assembly election.
+Former Chief Minister of Tamil Nadu, M. Karunanidhi claimed in two separate interviews, in April 2009 and in May 2012, that his friend-turned foe M. G. Ramachandran who is also a former chief minister, was ready for the merger of his party, AIADMK, with the mother party DMK in September 1979, with Patnaik acting as the mediator.
+However, the plan failed to materialise as Panruti S. Ramachandran, a close confidante of Ramachandran, acted as a spoiler and Ramachandran later changed his mind.

+Second tenure as chief minister (1990–1995)

-In 1990 state assembly election, the Janata Dal won a two-thirds majority in the state assembly election, which saw Biju Patnaik being the Chief Minister of Odisha for the second time until 1995.
+Patnaik returned to power as chief minister of Odisha in 1990.
+In 1990 state assembly election, the Janata Dal won a two-thirds majority in the state assembly election, which saw Patnaik being the chief minister of Odisha for the second time until 1995.